riseup-labs/ureport-r4v/README.md

 Please make sure to read the [contributing guide](/CONTRIBUTING.md) before making a pull request.

-Thank you to all the people who already contributed to U-Report Offline!
+Thank you to all the people who already contributed to U-Report R4V!